What Are Silver Dollar Plants and Where Do They Grow?

 Botanically speaking, silver dollar plants are known as Lunaria annua (or -- less frequently but more accurately -- Lunaria biennis) and are classified as biennials.
 They are members of the mustard, or "cabbage" family (Brassicaceae).
 This makes them relatives of foods such as broccoli and Brussels sprouts.

+Indigenous to western regions of Asia and to the southeastern part of Europe, you can grow silver dollar plants in planting zones 4-8.
 Aggressive spreaders due to their self-seeding abilities, they have become naturalized plants far beyond their native range.

 Because they have a long taproot and do not transplant well, silver dollar plants are generally grown from seed.
 Sow the seeds outdoors in spring as soon as you can work the ground, cover them lightly with soil, and water.